SheePop-dev/SheePop-dev.github.io/README.md

 ## About

-This project serves as the personal website for SheePop-dev.
-It includes information about the developer, portfolio projects, blog posts, and other relevant content.
+This project is a game developed by SheePop-dev.
+It includes various levels, challenges, and interactive elements designed to provide an engaging gaming experience.

 ## Features

+- Interactive gameplay
+- Multiple levels and challenges
 - Responsive design
-- Portfolio showcase
-- Blog section
-- Contact form
 - Hosted on GitHub Pages

 ## Getting Started